ssec/polar2grid/py/polar2grid/doc/source/design_overview.rst

 Polar2Grid has a modular design to ease development of features added in the future.
 It operates on the idea of satellite "products"; data observed by a satellite instrument.
-These products can be anything, like temperatures, reflectances, radiances, or any other value that may be recorded by or calculated from an instrument.
+These products can be any type of raster data, such as temperatures, reflectances, radiances, or any other value that may be recorded by or calculated from an instrument.
 As shown below there are 4 main components of Polar2Grid used to work with these products: the Frontend, Backend, Compositor,